 Not all menu items are created equal.
 Serving filet mignon instead of chicken can increase the price per person by up to 25 percent.
 Even if you offer two options—like chicken and filet mignon—at many venues, the "higher price will prevail."
-Meaning, if chicken was $80 a plate and filet mignon was $100 a plate, you'd still have to pay $100 a plate of all guests.
-Make a budget for catering and see what options fit it.
+Meaning, if chicken was $80 a plate and filet mignon was $100 a plate, you'd still have to pay $100 a plate for all guests.
 If you're dead set on serving a more expensive dish, you can always trim your guest list to stay within your budget.

 Remember: You do have the power to negotiate.
 The per-plate prices aren't set in stone.
 A glass of wine or champagne toast can be removed to bring the per-person price down, and it might even make sense if there's already an open bar.

 2. Invite Your Wedding Planner Along

 If you've hired a wedding planner or consultant, you should include them in the tasting; it's the wedding planner's job to be the clear-eyed troubleshooter and make sure you get the service you deserve.

 3. Pay Attention to the Details

 Look for signs of high-quality foods and ingredients.
 If the ends of cheese slices appear dry and discolored, it could mean that the cheese was cut hours before—or even yesterday.
 Are the vegetables brightly colored and not soggy?
 Are baked breads soft and chewy and not stale and hard?
 Even little things like butter having a refrigerator taste can clue you into a caterer's attention—or inattention—to detail.

 4. Notice the Attentiveness of Staff